jonashoechst/Syncthing-BrewBar/README.md

+**DEPRECATED**: I recommend to use the official [Syncthing for macOS](https://github.com/syncthing/syncthing-macos) wrapper application, which comes along with a nice and even more advanced status bar.

 # Syncthing BrewBar

-**Syncthing BrewBar** is a macOS status bar application for brew syncthing installations.
+**Syncthing BrewBar** <strike>is</strike> was a macOS status bar application for brew syncthing installations.

 Just like my predecessor ([syncthing-bar](https://github.com/m0ppers/syncthing-bar)) i missed some nice syncthing statusbar tool to easily start and stop out beloved syncing tool, so i just wrote my own.

+## Signatures & Notarization

+Times are hard, macOS Catalina required to notarize macOS application.
+Since shell commands are used to start and stop syncthing, the application cannot be sandboxed and thus can't be notarized.

 ## What is this?